christiangustavsson/chrgu102/README.md

-- 👋 Hi, I’m Christian
+- 👋 Hi, I’m Christian!
 - 👀 I’m interested in math, programming, AI, ML and the stock market.
 - 🌱 I’m currently learning about the above.
 And som physics as well.
 - 💞️ I’m looking to collaborate on anything fun.